 The price of laminate flooring depends on the material thickness and design style.
 Installed costs range from $3 to $7 per square foot.
-Sheet vinyl flooring is an economical option, costing as little as $1 per square foot for thin, glue-down vinyl flooring material.
+Sheet vinyl flooring is an economical option, costing as little as $1 per square foot for thin, glue-down material.
 For installed flooring, vinyl ranges from $2 to $6 per square foot.

 Both laminate and vinyl flooring are long-lasting materials.
 Depending on the location, flooring chosen and installation method, laminate and vinyl can last a decade or longer with proper care.
-As long as laminate flooring is safe from water and moisture, when properly cared-for and professionally installed it can last between 15 and 25 years.
+As long as laminate flooring is safe from water and moisture, when properly cared for and professionally installed, it can last between 15 and 25 years.

 The life span of vinyl flooring depends on style and installation type.
 Interlocking vinyl floors can last from 10 to 20 years, while glue-down vinyl flooring can last much longer — potentially up to 50 years if well maintained.
 Vinyl is also unaffected by moisture, making this a longer-lasting option for bathrooms and basements.

-Standing on laminate and vinyl will feel rigid and less warm than hardwood floors, but material and installation choices can help create that comfortable feeling.
+Standing on laminate and vinyl will feel rigid and less warm than hardwood floors, but material and installation choices can help create a comfortable feeling.
 When combined with a felt or foam underlayment, laminate floors can provide a more comfortable, quiet experience to walk on.